GaloisInc/Cadenas/README.md

 ### `cadenas-core`

-The implementation of MB-FTE, `cadenas-core`, and be built outside of an Android context for use in your own Kotlin applications.
+The implementation of MB-FTE, `cadenas-core`, can be built outside of an Android context for use in your own Kotlin applications.
 Please see the README for that repository for build/installation instructions.